 Becoming a professional singer requires strong vocals, thick skin, and the persistence to succeed.
 But before all of that, you need to find your niche in the market.
 Famous singers can be found across the board – from opera singers to hip hop artists, classical music experts, and pop bands.
 Knowing your niche will help you to target the market you want to shine in.

-The best way to pick your singing niche is to choose a genre you love singing and one that suits your vocal style.
+The best way to pick your singing niche is to choose a genre you love to sing and one that suits your vocal style.
 Knowing your vocal range and ability can help you when selecting the right genre.
 Choosing to work with a vocal coach is also advantageous.

 The singing market is saturated.
-If you want to fast track your way to professional success then you need to find a unique angle to promote yourself.
-Don’t be afraid to be a little different.
-Take risks (as long as they don’t hurt your voice), and present yourself in a way that sets you apart from the rest.
+If you want to fast track your way to professional success, you need to find a unique angle to promote yourself.
+Don’t be afraid to be a little different, to take risks (as long as they don’t hurt your voice), and to present yourself in a way that sets you apart from the rest.

 Once you have decided that you want to become a professional singer, you need to work on becoming a great singer.
 Perfecting your voice is hard work and runs much deeper than talent (although talent can definitely be a help!).